Kishore-M-Professional/inventoryService/README.md

 <h3>GET / RETRIEVE</h3>

+* "/all"
   * Created GET http method to retrieve all the items in the Inventory.
   * Because of the Static block and variable, by default I have 3 items in Inventory to return.
   * It will return all the items in the Inventory.

+* "/get/{id}"
+  * Created GET http method to retrieve one item from Inventory by passing ID.

 <h3>PUT / UPDATE</h3>